Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Reionisation Predictions

 \subsection{EoR history and ionisation morphology}

 Fig. \ref{fig:eor_hist} shows the resultant EoR histories.
+As shown in Fig. \ref{fig:xH_obs}, by construction these resultant reionisation histories are consistent with all existing limits and constraints on the IGM neutral fraction during the reionisation epoch.
 The \genpsim box starts to reionise much earlier than \gensim owing to the introduction of low-mass galaxies found only in Monte-Carlo haloes.
 However, the fiducial \genpsim and \gensim simulations both finish reionisation at approximately the same redshift.
 There are two main reasons for this.
 Firstly, towards the end of the EoR, reionisation is primarily maintained by larger mass haloes (which are accurately simulated across both simulations) while the lower mass galaxies are more relevant at earlier times.
 Secondly, the impact of inhomogeneous recombination in the two simulations is different.
 Since small galaxies, which initiate reionisation in $\genpsim$ are short-lived, the cosmic gas recombines until sufficiently big galaxies have had time to form and produce enough ionising photons to complete reionisation.
-In order to check the role of recombination we therefore ran two additional simulations \nrgenpsim and \nrgensim (shown with dotted lines) where we have turned off inhomogeneous recombinations (i.e. setting $\overline{n}_{\rm rec} = 0$ in equation \ref{eq:excursion}).
+In order to check the role of recombination we, therefore, ran two additional simulations \nrgenpsim and \nrgensim (shown with dotted lines) where we have turned off inhomogeneous recombinations (i.e. setting $\overline{n}_{\rm rec} = 0$ in equation \ref{eq:excursion}).
 Turning off inhomogeneous recombination results in \nrgenpsim reionising much earlier than \nrgensim as expected.